verdaccio/website/docs/caching.md

 ## Using the memory instead the hardrive

-Sometimes caching packages is not a critical step, rather than route packages from different registries and achiving faster build times.
+Sometimes caching packages is not a critical step, rather than route packages from different registries and achieving faster build times.
 There are two plugins that avoid write in a phisical hardrive at all using the memory.

 ```bash